emmadickson/swissarmy-site/README.md

 There are currently three scripts available to the user.

+## Requirements
+You will need python three in order to use this repo.

+## Setup
+1. clone the repo to your local computer ```git clone git@github.com:emmadickson/swissarmy-site.git``` or download the code by clicking [here](https://github.com/emmadickson/swissarmy-site/archive/master.zip)

+2. Install the requirements ``` pip3 install -r requirements.txt ```

+3. Run whatever script you like

+## Description of the scripts

 ### extract_folder
   This creates a general_info.json file that will list all of the file types found in a given folder and their corresponding locations.